Gdszzy/blufi-core/readme.md

 blufiNotifyChar.oncharacteristicvaluechanged = (evt) => {
   const buf = new Uint8Array(evt.currentTarget.value.buffer)
   // Send all data received into core
-  // When a complete message received. onBlufiMessageCallback will be called core.onReceiveData(buf)
+  // When a complete message received. onBlufiMessageCallback will be invoked core.onReceiveData(buf)
 }
 blufiNotifyChar.startNotifications()